 Painting, and Church

-When he was 71 years old, he had a print made of the Historical Monument and paid to have an 11-page catalog explaining what it all meant.
+At 71, he had a print made of the Historical Monument.
+He then paid to have an 11-page catalog printed, explaining what it all meant.

 “A professed architect, on looking at this picture, might have the impression that a structure built in this form would not stand,” he wrote in the catalog.
 But, he argued, the towers could be filled up with stones, leaving the center hollow for circular stairs reaching to the top.

 He lived out his life quietly in rural Massachusetts in the summer, staying with family in Hartford during winters.
-School children and relatives came to visit him in his studio, where he explained his paintings despite his deafness.
+School children and relatives came to visit him in his studio.
+He explained his paintings to them despite his deafness.
 He collected sap and made maple syrup, chopped wood and walked two miles to church on Sunday.
 In 1900 at the age of 95 he cast his vote for the state election.

 Erastus Salisbury Field slipped away on June 28, 1900.
 His Historical Monument of the American Republic was found rolled up in an attic in 1933.

-By then, though, attitudes were beginning to change toward American folk art.
+By then, though, attitudes had begun to change toward American folk art.